 Nature Needs More believes it is impossible to decisively tackle the illegal trade until the legal trade in species is regulated effectively.
-And, industries that drive desire, e.g. luxury fashion, need to be more conscious of their impact on wildlife.
+And, industries that drive desire, e.g. luxury fashion, need to be held more accountable of their impact on biodiversity loss.
 Find out why.

 Redirecting desire is the final stage of demand reduction.
 To ensure that desire is redirected away from consumption Nature Needs More has been researching the historical concept of Magnificence and gaining status from contribution to the natural world.
 Find out more.